redhat-openstack/website/source/uncategorized/deploying-an-rdo-undercloud-with-instack.html.md

 7. Run script to install undercloud.
 The script will produce a lot of output on the screen.
 It also logs to `~/.instack/install-undercloud.log`.
 You should see `instack-install-undercloud complete.` along with the details about the stackrc file at the end of a successful run. instack-install-undercloud

 8. Once the install script has run to completion, you should take note of the files `/root/stackrc` and `/root/tripleo-undercloud-passwords`.
 Both these files will be needed to interact with the installed undercloud.
+Copy them to your home directory for easy use later. sudo cp /root/tripleo-undercloud-passwords . sudo cp /root/stackrc .

     That completes the undercloud install and now you should have a running undercloud.
 For the next steps, see: [ Deploying an RDO Overcloud with Instack ](Deploying an RDO Overcloud with Instack)

     If your install does not complete successfully, please see the [ Instack FAQ](Instack FAQ) page for potential solutions.